nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = mobileContinueAssignKeys.png
     alt = "Wallet configuration (Screenshot)">

-4. You can now assign the last key (in my case, it is the Mobile Key).<br/><br/>
+4. You can now assign the last key (in the screenshot below, it is the Mobile Key).<br/><br/>

-5. Click the "Assign keys and send invite" to finalize your wallet with the last key.<br/><br/>
+5. Click the "Assign keys" to finalize your wallet with the last key.<br/><br/>

 <img src = mobileAssignKeysSendInvite.png
     alt = "assign keys and send invite (Screenshot)">

-6. You should be returned to the chat screen.
-You should now see the wallet config notification says "Pending finalization".
-On any of your devices you can open the config again by clicking the "View Config" and then the "Finalize wallet" button!<br/><br/>
+6. You should now be returned to the chat screen and see that the wallet status has changed to "Pending finalization".
+On any of your devices you can open the wallet config again by clicking the "View Config" and then the "Finalize wallet" button!<br/><br/>

 <img src = mobileAllKeysAssigned.png
     alt = "mobile phone chat screen (Screenshot)">

-7. You will now be able to see the finalize button.
-When you click that button you will see all of the keys associated with the wallet and other important information.
-Click the "Finalize wallet" button once you're sure everything is correct.<br/><br/>
+7. YReview the wallet configuration one more time, make sure everything is correct, then click the "Finalize wallet" button.<br/><br/>

 <img src = desktopFinalizeWalletConfig.png
     alt = "desktop wallet config (Screenshot)">

 8. You're all done!
 You should see your wallet on the main screen.<br/><br/>

+{{< /tab >}}
+{{</ tabs >}}

 {{< notice tip >}}
-It is highly recommended to back up your wallet (noted in red, above).
+It is highly recommended to back up your wallet (noted in red, below).
 There are 2 options for recovery.
 Either (a) the BSMS file AND enough keys to satisfy the number of signatures requirement or (b) all keys and brute-forcing to "guess" what the original BSMS file was (this can fail with highly-customized and more advanced wallet configurations).If you do not have a backup or a working wallet, you risk losing access to your funds forever.
 {{< /notice>}}

-{{< /tab >}}
-{{</ tabs >}}

-Typically for collaborative wallets, the rule is that the creator of the wallet has to be the one to finalize it.
+Typically for collaborative wallets, the rule is that the creator of the wallet must be the one finalizing it.
 However, for self-managed multisig, the wallet can be finalized from any device (since it's the same user).
-Once you have added all the required keys to your wallet, you will see a "Finalize wallet" button in the chat screen.
+Once you have assigned all keys to your wallet, you will see a "Finalize wallet" button in the chat screen.
 You can click that on any device and finalize the wallet!
-Be sure to look for the backup option in the chat screen and <u>make a backup!</u>
+Be sure to follow the instructions to <u>create a backup</u>!

 <img src = desktopCompletedMultiSig.png
     alt = "desktop chat screen (Screenshot)">